wezm/wezm.net/v2/content/posts/2022/usernames.md

 <!-- more -->

-I poked around at a few sites to see what they did: Twitter, GitHub, Discourse all restrict your username to a mostly ASCII numeric character set perhaps with `-`, `_`, and `.` thrown in.
+I poked around a few sites to see what they did: Twitter, GitHub, Discourse all restrict your username to a mostly ASCII alphanumeric character set, perhaps with `-`, `_`, and `.` thrown in.

 It struck me that this is fine for me, an English speaker, but must suck for